PANEL ATTORNEY QUALIFICATIONS

 independent cases.
 Appointed counsel must, of course, closely

-supervise these assistants.
+supervise the assistants.

-The time spent by law clerks and paralegals is reimbursable
+Time spent by law clerks and paralegals is reimbursable

 at your actual cost with a cap of $25 per hour.
 Such time